thasso/pyjip/docs/source/setup.rst

             mysql://user:password@host/jip
             mysql:///jip (uses the user MySQL configuration in ~/.my.cnf)

+        For MySQL databases, :command:`jip` assumes that the specified database already exists.
+No database creation operation is performed.

     `jip_path`
         Colon separated path or locations for jip tools.
 You can put a colon separated list of folder here.
 All folders in this list will be